ISO 13485 + ISO 14971 Wired to Evidence, Records, and Inspection-Ready Execution.

 Start with a fast QMSR fit check

-If you’re preparing a submission, scaling manufacturing, or expecting inspection, we’ll confirm the safest, leanest lane based on device class, software/cyber scope, supplier complexity, and what artifacts already exist.
+Preparing a submission, scaling manufacturing, or expecting inspection?
+We’ll confirm the leanest safe lane based on device class, software/cyber scope, supplier complexity, and what artifacts already exist.

 How we run engagements

-A simple, repeatable method that keeps artifacts consistent, mapped to ISO 13485 + QMSR expectations, and avoids rework.
+A repeatable workflow that keeps artifacts consistent and avoids rework—mapped to ISO 13485 + QMSR expectations from day one.

 Scope + boundaries